WCSCourses/GenEpiLAC2023/Manuals/Comparative_Genomics/Comparative_genomics.md

 ![act start up 1](act_start_1.png)

-Use the *File manager* to drag and drop files into the `act' file window:
+Use the *File manager* to drag and drop files into the `act` file window:

 * Drag `EcK12.dna` into the *Sequence file 1* box
 * Drag `S_typhi.dna_vs_EcK12.dna.crunch` into the *Comparison file 1* box